Public interest disclosure (whistleblowing) procedure

 12. Feedback throughout the process

-12.1 The person making the disclosure will be kept informed as to the handling of the matter and given as much feedback as appropriate in respect of the outcome, as long as it does not infringe on the duty of confidence owed to someone else.
+12.1 The person making the disclosure will be kept informed as to the handling of the matter and given as much feedback as appropriate in respect of the outcome, within the law governing confidentiality and personal data (General Data Protection Regulation).

 13. Records

-13.1 All concerns raised and action taken in response to qualifying disclosures will be recorded, and reports on all disclosures and investigations will be retained by the "designated person" for 5 years.
-A summary of which, the designated person will forward, to the Chief HR and Corporate Officer at the conclusion of the process, to enable a confidential central record to be maintained to support monitoring and University reporting requirements.
+13.1 All disclosures raised and action taken in response to qualifying disclosures will be recorded centrally by the University Secretary.
+Written disclosures and investigation reports will be retained by the designated person for 5 years and also shared with the Director of HR to be stored confidentially and securely in a confidential central record to support any monitoring and reporting requirements.

 13.2 A written record should be kept of each stage of the procedure.